 The intellectual property portfolio for our NaPi2b ADC product candidate, XMT-1536, is directed to compositions of matter for our novel ADC based on exclusively in-licensed NaPi2b antibody and our Dolaflexin platform, as well as methods of using and making these novel conjugates.
-As of December 31, 2016, we owned three pending provisional patent applications directed to the composition of matter for XMT-1536, and methods of using and making same.
-We intend to file patent applications in the U.S., as well as a number of ex-U.S. jurisdictions, including Argentina, Australia, Brazil, Canada, China, Eurasia, Europe, Gulf Cooperation Council, Israel, India, Japan, Pakistan, South Korea, Mexico, South Africa and Taiwan.
-Any U.S. or ex-U.S. patent issuing from applications claiming priority to the pending provisional applications covering XMT-1536 are projected to expire in March 2037, excluding any additional term for patent term adjustments or patent term extensions.
+As of April 30, 2017, we owned one pending U.S. application and one pending PCT application directed to the composition of matter for XMT-1536, and methods of using and making same.
+We also intend to enter the PCT application in ex-U.S. jurisdictions, including Australia, Brazil, Canada, China, Eurasia, Europe, Israel, India, Japan, South Korea, Mexico and South Africa.
+Any U.S. or ex-U.S. patent issuing from the pending applications covering XMT-1536 are projected to expire in March 2037, excluding any additional term for patent term adjustments or patent term extensions.

-We have in-licensed two issued U.S. patents, one pending U.S. patent application and one issued European patent for the novel NaPi2b antibody from Recepta, which Recepta licensed from Ludwig Institute for Cancer Research.
+We have in-licensed two issued U.S. patents, one allowed U.S. patent application and one issued European patent for the novel NaPi2b antibody from Recepta, which Recepta licensed from Ludwig Institute for Cancer Research.
 These in-licensed issued U.S. and European patents are projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.
 Recepta still owns one pending Brazilian patent application for the NaPi2b antibody, which is not licensed to us.
 A patent based on this Brazilian patent application is projected to expire in 2029.